Verify Trust Before You Install

 Scan on Demand

-Package not in the registry? ai-trust downloads it and runs a HackMyAgent security scan locally.
+Package not yet scanned? ai-trust downloads it and runs a HackMyAgent security scan locally.
 Results are shown immediately and can be contributed as anonymized telemetry to grow the community trust graph.

 terminal

-# Scan a package not yet in the registry
+# Scan a package not yet in the database

 $ ai-trust check mcp-server-xyz --scan-if-missing